 For these reasons, Sen. Kaine is right to call on the administration to share its Syria legal memo, and other members of Congress should join that call.
 No action of our government carries greater weight than directing our military against a new adversary.
 By insisting on keeping the memo secret, the Trump administration is not only saying it may use legal force that has not been authorized by Congress, but also that it may do so without giving Congress and the public a meaningful oversight role.
 That goes too far—when the Executive Branch takes it upon itself to launch military operations against a new adversary, without Congressional authority, the least it can do is make public its legal opinion.

-Full disclosure: Protect Democracy is also representing Lawfare’s editor in chief, Benjamin Wittes, in multiple other FOIA matters and in the filling of an amicus brief in the Foreign Intelligence Surveillance Court.
+Full disclosure: Protect Democracy is also representing Lawfare’s editor in chief, Benjamin Wittes, in multiple other FOIA matters and in the filing of an amicus brief in the Foreign Intelligence Surveillance Court.